forsyde/stack-templates/README.md

 # stack-templates
 The repository shall provide stack templates that allow for a quick start with ForSyDe and support the Haskell language server protocol, if your editor supports it.
-It works almost out of the box with VSCode if the Haskell extension is installed, for other editors, some more effort is required.
+It works almost out of the box with VSCode if the Haskell extension is installed; for other editors, some more effort is required.
 The setup in your editor may take some time, and you may also need to restart the editor after completing the guide.

 The guide assumes that you already have a Haskell environment installed.
 Otherwise, follow the instructions on the [Haskell webpage](https://www.haskell.org/) to install it.